pyppin.file.dev_null

 fileno() int[source]

-Returns underlying file descriptor if one exists.
+Return underlying file descriptor if one exists.

 flush() None[source]